The How and Why of Installing WordPress on Your Own Computer

 • Click the Create button and you should see your new database listed on the left hand side of the screen.

-• You can close PHPMyAdmin now.
+• You can close phpMyAdmin now.

 Step 4 – Create a Folder for Your Local WordPress Installation